 With recognized charity status in the Netherlands and the USA, the Fund relies on contributions both small and large – including earmarked bequests forming the basis for Named Funds – to finance scholarships, essential research and the preservation of academic heritage.

 The director and staff of the Amsterdam University Fund report to a volunteer Board of Directors.
-The Fund is an independent foundation, and its distinguished and engaged board oversees the management of the Fund’s assets, assesses applications, and grants subsidies for scholarship and for special projects of the UvA.
+The fund is an independent foundation, and its distinguished and engaged board oversees the management of the fund’s assets, assesses applications, and grants subsidies for scholarships and for special projects of the UvA.
 The board also helps find new sources of funding for the general fund and for specific projects.

 The Amsterdam University Fund is a non-profit organisation and classified as an institution within the meaning of Section 3:33 of the Income Tax Act 2001 (Wet inkomstenbelasting 2001).
 The foundation is not liable to pay corporation tax or VAT.

-The Dutch Tax and Customs Administration has classified the University Fund as an institution for general public advancement (Algemeen Nut Beogende Instelling, ANBI) under Section 24, paragraph 2 of the Inheritance Tax Act (Successiewet).
+The Dutch Tax and Customs Administration has classified the Amsterdam University Fund as an institution for general public advancement (Algemeen Nut Beogende Instelling, ANBI) under Section 24, paragraph 2 of the Inheritance Tax Act (Successiewet).
 The tax registration number is: 8072.09.259.
-The RSIN is: 8072.09.259.